1992 Davidson state by-election: Background

 The seat of Davidson, a traditionally safe Liberal seat, was held since 1981 by Dr Terry Metherell, a controversial Minister for Education in the first term of the Greiner government.

 Charges of tax avoidance forced his resignation from the Ministry in 1990.
 However, there was speculation that he would be re-appointed to the ministry when the Greiner government was re-elected in 1991.
 However, at the 1991 election, the Greiner government lost its majority, and was forced to depend on the support of the four independents in order to stay in office.
 This all but squashed any chance of Metherell returning to cabinet.
 Feeling betrayed and rejected from his party, Metherell resigned from the Liberal Party in October 1991 live on the 7:30 Report, without having given his colleagues notice.

 The government subsequently created a job for Metherell, a position with the Environment Protection Agency.
-He accepted and duly resigned from state parliament, effectively engineering a vacancy in a seat that was very likely to revert to the Liberas in a by-election.
+He accepted and duly resigned from state parliament, effectively engineering a vacancy in a seat that was very likely to revert to the Liberals in a by-election.
 Labor did not nominate a candidate, but a field of Independents and minor parties reduced the Liberal vote by 16%, and 14% after preferences.